d1vanov/ciuploadtool/README.md

 which is incremented with each consequent build, regardless of which commits it corresponds to.
 If you make the names of your binaries different for each build **and** repeat builds for the same commit multiple times (both Travis CI and AppVeyor allow to trigger builds for the same commit multiple times), `ciuploadtool` would attach more and more binaries with different names to the same release.
-However, if you binaries have names corresponding to commits insteaf of build job ids or numbers, `ciuploadtool` would replace the older binaries, if they were attached to the given release previously, with newer ones.
+However, if you binaries have names corresponding to commits insteaf of build job ids or numbers, `ciuploadtool` would replace older binaries, if they were attached to the given release previously, with newer ones.

 You can check out [this test project](https://github.com/d1vanov/ciuploadtool-testing) used for testing of `ciuploadtool` and see how things are organized there.